-Trade payables from the Toy Division as at 31 March 2020 amounted to approximately HK\$9.0 million, which increased to approximately of HK\$22.9 million at 31 March 2021.
-The increase was primarily due to the increase in purchases and costs of service incurred for the Current Year.
-The trade payables turnover days for the Toy Division for the Previous Year and the Current Year, as calculated by dividing the averaging closing trade payables by the cost of sales from the Toy Division multiplied by 365 days, was 12.6 days and 13.9 days, respectively.
+Trade payables from the Toy Division as at 31 March 2021 amounted to approximately HK\$22.9 million, which increased to approximately of HK\$26.3 million at 31 March 2022.
+The increase was primarily due to the increase in purchases and costs of service incurred for the Reporting Year.
+The trade payables turnover days for the Toy Division for the Previous Year and the Reporting Year, as calculated by dividing the averaging closing trade payables by the cost of sales from the Toy Division multiplied by 365 days, was 14.0 days and 22.8 days, respectively.

-Trade payables from the Financial Services Division as at 31 March 2021 increased from approximately HK\$50.2 million at 31 March 2020 to approximately HK\$58.6 million at 31 March 2021, which was mainly due to an increase in sub-placing commissions payable to sub-placing agents in bond placement transactions pending settlement of the bond placing commissions by the issuer clients.
+Trade payables from the Financial Services Division as at 31 March 2022 increased from approximately HK\$58.6 million at 31 March 2021 to approximately HK\$77.0 million at 31 March 2022, which was mainly due to an increase in certain outstanding trade settlement with CCASS concerning the trade by the client in the above section on Trade Receivables which straddled across the year end.
+Such payable was settled within 2 working days of 31 March 2022 in line with market settlement practice.